-- Eligible for matched sibling transplantation AND intermediate-risk disease meeting 1 of the following criteria:
+- Intermediate risk relapsed ALL in CR2 (may receive matched sibling transplantation only) meeting 1 of the following criteria:

 - B-lineage ALL in CR2 after a late first bone marrow (BM) relapse (≥ 36 months after the initiation of primary chemotherapy) with or without associated extramedullary disease

-- Eligible for other related donor, unrelated donor, or matched sibling transplantation AND high-risk disease meeting 1 of the following criteria:
+- High risk relapsed ALL in CR2 (may receive other related donor, unrelated donor, or matched sibling transplantation) meeting 1 of the following criteria:

 - In CR2 after an early first BM relapse (< 36 months from initiation of primary chemotherapy)